 Many parents of teenagers worry about the influence their children's friends can have in the form of peer pressure.
-A Family Lives survey revealed that most parents believe friends and peers are the biggest influence on their teenagers.
 While your teen's friends do play a role in the choices they make, the value of a parent's influence is still hugely important.

-If you're worried about peer pressure, one of the best things you can do is to create an environment in the home where your teenager can talk openly about anything that's worrying them.
+Understand that they may be feeling under pressure to do something they are not comfortable with.
+If you're worried, one of the best things you can do is to create an environment in the home where your teenager can talk openly about anything that's worrying them.

 It's often easier to introduce important topics while doing something else together - whether that's taking a walk or just doing the washing up, it can be more comfortable than sitting down for a big conversation.
 You can even use stories in the media to approach difficult subjects and find out what your teenager knows and how they are feeling.